ministryofjustice/opg-digideps/tests/README.md

-# Digideps - Browser Testing
+# Digideps - Behat Testing

 The BEHAT tests have 2 functions.
 There initial function was to provide a way to test stories and flows and provide integration testing.
 As the platform evolves more unit tests